georgesamirmansour/custom_progress_button/README.md

 ## Utility Functions

-The `ProgressButton` package also provides utility functions to help build widgets containing icons, text, and gaps with specified styles:
+The `CustomProgressButton` package also provides utility functions to help build widgets containing icons, text, and gaps with specified styles:

 - `buildChildWithIcon`: A function to build a widget containing an icon and optional text with a specified gap.
 - `buildChildWithIC`: A function to build a widget containing text and an icon with a specified gap.